-Focus on safety.
-Help your friend plan for ways to stay safe by identifying resources on campus and in the community.
+Focus on safety, both your safety and your friend's.
+Help your friend plan for ways to stay safe, identify resources on campus and in the community.
 Remember, resources are available to both you and your friend.
-Schedule an appointment with Counseling and Psychological Services (CAPS) to talk through how to respond or call Public Safety to help deescalate situations.
+Their partner, who may be a mutual friend, may not appreciate you getting involved so be careful about what you do and when you do it.
+Call Public Safety to help de-escalate situations and the Counseling Center to talk through how to respond.

 Help your friend recognize the warning signs of unhealthy relationships.
 It is very common for people who are experiencing emotional or physical abuse to minimize what is happening or not classify it as abuse.
-They may have a difficult time noticing the pattern of behaviors that constitute abuse.
-Referencing any red flags that you notice can help provide context and perspective.
+Very often, they have a difficult time noticing the pattern of behaviors that constitute abuse.
+Referencing any red flags that you notice may be help provide context and perspective.